-Significant changes in the state of affairs
+Significant Changes in the State of Affairs

-During the year the size of the Fund was below the minimum amount of \$100 million and was replenished.
-In accordance with its capital management plan the SEGC Board made a determination pursuant to Section 889J of the Corporations Act that all participants in the ASX market (other than those with futures only trading authorisations) must pay a levy to the SEGC of \$13,500.
-This levy was payable on or before 30 April 2018.
-The levy raised around \$1 million during the financial year.
-With further outgoings expected from claims payments arising from the insolvency of BBY Limited the size of the Fund is expected to fall below the minimum amount again.
-Further levies may be required to return the Fund to the minimum amount.
+During the year the size of the Fund has fallen below the minimum amount of \$100 million.
+The Board has not determined, pursuant to Section 889J of the Corporations Act, that participants in the ASX market or the ASX must pay a further levy to the SEGC.
+However, levies may be required to return the Fund to the minimum amount.